Tolitech/Tolitech.Results/src/Results.Guards/README.md

-# Results.Guards
+﻿# Tolitech.Results.Guards

-Results.Guards is a utility library that provides fluent and expressive guard clauses for result-oriented programming.
+Tolitech.Results.Guards is a utility library that provides fluent and expressive guard clauses for result-oriented programming.
 Simplify validation and error handling with these extension methods:

 ## Why Use Guards?